Cheshire Phoenix: Origin

 The club had until the end of November to find £50,000 to preserve its status in top-flight basketball.
 Local businesses were found to donate money and become sponsors, thus saving the club and fulfilling its fixture list as planned.

+On 28 January 2024, the Phoenix won their sixth BBL Trophy following an upset win over the favored London Lions in the final.